tigerfarm/work/studio/voicemail/README.md

 + Test by calling your Twilio Phone number.
 The call should be forward as configured.
 + If you answer the call, you will not be prompted for voicemail, nor will you be sent an SMS regarding this call.
-+ If you don't answer,
++ If you don't answer the call, you will be sent an SMS regarding the missed call.
-Twilio will make an HTTP request to the Dial action URL.
-You be sent an SMS regarding a missed call.
-If you stay on, you will be prompted to leave a voicemail message.
+++ If you stay on, you will be prompted to leave a voicemail message.
 ++ If you leave a voicemail message, you be sent an SMS regarding the voicemail.
 ++ If you stay on the call after leaving a voicemail, you will hear the thank you message and then, the call will be ended.